danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Unbreakable Strength](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/25_G.png?raw=true)

-Nail attacks and Nail Arts will use a small amount of available SOUL to do increased damage.
+Nail attacks and Nail Arts will use a small amount of available SOUL to do increased damage as a separate spell attack.

 Glorified by completing the Pantheon of the Knight with NAIL bound.